top of page

 Breanndán Ó Beaglaoích is the youngest member of a musical family from Corca Dhuibhne, west Kerry.
 Music has been his life travelling the world on his own, with Boys of the Lough, Beginish, Caoimhín Ó Raghallaigh, and his family Bréanainn, Cormac, Conchúbhair, and Cliodhna.
 He set up Scoil Cheoil an Earraigh with Niamh Ní Bhaoíll in 2005.
 He has been involved in television with projects such as Geantraí, Caipíní, Sé Mo Laoch and presently Slí Na mBeaglaoich.
 He has four solo albums to his credit and another CD on the way with Rose Morrison from Cape Breton.

-Breanndán plans to work on new material for an upcoming album with Rose Morrison, put the finishing touches on a book about his life and family book (in print and audiobook) and is excited to engage in cultural exchange with the local Gaelic community.
+During his Residency, Breanndán completed an upcoming album with Rose Morrison, put the finishing touches on a book about his life and family (in print and audiobook) and engaged in cultural exchange with the local Gaelic community.

 Jan 7 - Feb 17, 2024